bloidonia/hello-crac/README.md

 ./build.sh
 ```

-### Results:
+> ℹ️ After the below investigations, you need to use ubuntu 18.04...
+It doesn't work with 22 either as a base image, or a host OS
+---

+### Results with `ubuntu:18.04` as the base image:

 #### M1 Mac

-Doesn't work (as expected), the emulation is too slow
+☑️ Doesn't work (as expected), the emulation is too slow

 #### x86 Mac

+✅ Works, and generates a runnable image...
+I need to investigate the "_Time to first request_" metric.

+#### x86 Mac running Ubuntu (22) in Parallels

+❌ Fails as below with `ubuntu:latest` as the base image.

+#### EC2 Ubuntu (18) box

+✅ Works!
+Slight permissions issue as the CR files get created owned by Root.
+So you either need to insert a `chmod` or run the script as root

+#### EC2 Ubuntu (22) box

+❌ Fails as below with `ubuntu:latest` as the base image.

+---

+### Results with `ubuntu:latest` as the base image:

+#### M1 Mac

+☑️ Doesn't work (as expected), the emulation is too slow

+#### x86 Mac

-Gets all the way to running the image, but then fails with:
+❌ Gets all the way to running the image, but then fails with:

 ```
 Error (criu/util.c:618): exited, status=1